-Shift your weight forward (operator and passenger on 2-UP models).
+Shift your weight forward (operator and passenger).

 Never open the throttle suddenly or make sudden gear changes.
 The vehicle could flip over backwards.

 Never go over the top of any hill at high speed.
 An obstacle, a sharp drop, or another vehicle or person could be on the other side of the hill.